-Everyone gets afraid sometimes, but people need to remember to keep fighting.
-This poem, titled “Life Doesn’t Frighten Me” was written by Maya Angelou.
-She is one of the most famous authors of all time, and this poem is all about controlling your emotions and not allowing them to dominate your life.
-Even though there is nothing wrong with being scared from time to time, you need to use those emotions to fuel you.
-One of the most important moments from this poem is:
+Everyone gets afraid sometimes, but it is important for people to remember to keep fighting.
+This poem, titled “Life Doesn’t Frighten Me,” was written by Maya Angelou.
+She is one of the most famous poets of all time, and this poem is all about controlling your emotions and not allowing them to dominate your life.
+Even though there is nothing wrong with being scared occasionally, you need to use those emotions to fuel you.
+Read Angelou’s poetry on Amazon; click here.

 Noises down the hall

 Big ghosts in a cloud

 4. “Desiderata” by Max Ehrmann

 Even though Max Ehrmann might not be as well-known as some of the other names on this list, his poem, “Desiderata,” should be.
 This poem about life encourages you to live with compassion and integrity for those around you.
 It touches on everything from careers to relationships and even our mental health, which are incredibly important today.
 Read “Desiderata” on Amazon; click here.